Copyright © 2003 - 2006 DORSCH Consult

 The SQL scripts

-create_dcmms_ddl.sql and
+create_dcmms_ddl.sql

-create_views.sql in the
+in the

-script folder of the DCMMS
+folder of the DCMMS

 distribution create users and data model for the application.

-Change the directory to the script folder
+Change the directory to the script

 and run the scripts on the dcmms database: